Hector839/Mayhem-3-Zero-Hour/Readme_Documentation.md

 3)
 Keep monitoring:
 - can there still be ANY cases where an active CI breaks somehow but doesn't get aborted properly?
-Things like sector claims never running out.
+Things like CI member fleets starting to retreat.
+Sector claims never running out.
 Battlegroups just sitting idle at jumpgates forever.
 CI member fleets not going to invade the target sector?
 Individual fleet ships not knowing that they're part of a CI squadron?
-All these issues should be fixed by now but you never know.
+I already implemented many safety checks, but you never know.
+At the very least any broken CIs should ALWAYS be aborted properly so that the sector claim can time out.